About

 Exploration of Narrative and Presence:

-• His paintings, encompassing both abstract and figurative styles, delve into how narratives of presence are conveyed through painting
+His paintings, which range from abstract to figurative styles, explore how narratives of presence are conveyed through painting

 Academic and Practical Integration:

-• This combination of academic research and practical application of painting, places his work within a contemporary practice that often crosses boundries between theory and production.
+This combination of academic research and practical application of painting locates his work within a contemporary practice that often crosses boundaries between theory and production.

 Engagement with Historical and Contemporary Themes: